Benton Academy: History

 In 1977, the NAACP called for the principal of Benton High School to resign since he was perceived to condone segregation by sending his children to Benton Academy.

-When the school opened in 1969, it enrolled 460 students, but attendance fall to about 210 students in the 1970s and 1980s.
+When the school opened in 1969, it enrolled 460 students, but attendance fell to about 210 students in the 1970s and 1980s.
 In the early 1990s, the headmaster looked forwards to increasing enrollment after the opening of the Yazoo City federal prison.

 Demographics

 For the 2019–2020 school year, the school enrolled 216 students in grades PK-12, all of whom were white.

 Athletics

 Benton Academy athletic teams compete in the Mississippi Association of Independent Schools league.